New England Fall colors Feature image by Canva

 Bicycles are complimentary and you can explore along the Shining Sea Bikeway just at the bottom of the driveway.
 You’ll ride by cranberry bogs and golden sea grass from Falmouth to Woods Hole.

 Alternately, sit back and stare at the trees while you toast marshmallows at your own fire pit.
-The front desk will provide a s’mores kit for your campfire.
+The front desk will provide s’mores kits for your campfire.
 In case you’re concerned about having enough space inside, you needn’t worry.

 Best Tips & Tools to Plan Your Trip

 The smartly designed Airstreams are reminiscent of a stateroom on a cruise ship.
-They contain a large shower, double bed, kitchenette and space to stash your carry-ons and duffels.
+Outfitted with a large shower, double bed and kitchenette, they have plenty of space to stash your carry-ons and duffels.
 Plan a day ferry to Martha’s Vineyard or Nantucket and enjoy the fall’s crisp sea breezes.

 For some solid Cape Cod eats, try the Quarterdeck Restaurant in Falmouth.
 Here Boston scrod is a traditional favorite along with clam chowder and baked stuffed lobster.